openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 contain the translation files for all repositories within openedx.
 The `Transifex GitHub App`_ will be installed in the openedx organization.
-Similar to how the Build-Test-Release Working Group creates a new branch for each new named release of edx-platform, translation releases can also be kept in branches corresponding to edx-platform releases.
+Similar to how the Build-Test-Release Working Group creates a new branch for each new named release of edx-platform, translation releases will also be kept in branches corresponding to edx-platform releases.

 Rejected Alternatives